tonidezman/tonidezman.github.io/_posts/2019-09-26-docker-exercises.markdown

 16. How would you handle secrets with docker
 16. You need to somehow ignore the secrets
 16. in case of rails you should ignore master.key and any other secret file i.e. .env files

+17. Create docker-compose for our rails app from scratch
+17. /
+17. /

+18. What does `docker-compose up` do?
+18. /
+18. Lots of things:
+ - Creates a separate network for the app
+ - Creates any non-locally mounted volumes ie Database
+ - Builds an image for any services with a build directive
+ - Creates containers
+ - Launches containers

+19. How would you stop all docker-compose services?
+How about just one service?
+19. use stop command
+19. docker-compose stop <service_name>

+19. Run command to see docker-compose logs
+19. use -f for following the logs
+19. docker-compose logs -f <service_name>

 Hints:
 1. run `docker run [options] <image> <command>` which creates, runs and stops the container